 Reliability and Internal Consistency

 The reliability of the knowledge test was assessed using multiple methods to ensure the consistency and dependability of the instrument (Kerlinger, 1964).
-The split-half method was used to evaluate the internal consistency of the test.
+The split-half method was used to evaluate the test’s internal consistency.
 All 49 items were administered to a sample of 30 farmers.
-The items were divided into two set odd-numbered and even-numbered items and the scores from both sets were correlated.
-The reliability coefficient obtained through this method was 0.85, indicating a high level of internal consistency.
+The items were divided into two sets, odd-numbered and even-numbered, and the scores from both sets were correlated.
+The reliability coefficient obtained using this method was 0.85, indicating a high level of internal consistency.
 To further enhance the accuracy of the reliability estimate, the Spearman-Brown Prophecy Formula was applied to the split-half correlation.
-The adjusted reliability coefficient was calculated to be 0.91, which confirms that the test possesses a high degree of reliability.
+The adjusted reliability coefficient was 0.91, confirming that the test possessed a high degree of reliability.
 The internal consistency of the test was also assessed using Cronbach’s alpha (𝛼).
 The value was found to be 0.823, which is considered excellent, and was statistically significant at the p < 0.05 level.
 This further supports the consistency and reliability of the knowledge test.
 Although Cronbach’s Alpha is commonly used for continuous or Likert-type scales, it can be approximated for dichotomous items like those in this test.
 The general rule of thumb is that a Cronbach’s alpha of 0.70 and above is good, 0.80 and above is better, and 0.90 and above is best (Kumari et al.,2020; Kumar et al., 2021; Singh & Kumar, 2025; Singh & Kumar, 2026).
 The high Spearman-Brown value suggests that Cronbach’s alpha would likely fall between 0.88–0.91, also indicating excellent internal consistency (Tavakol & Dennick, 2011).

 Content Validity

-The content validity of the knowledge test was ensured through careful development and expert evaluation of the items.
-The test items were constructed based on relevant literature and practices related to fodder production and utilization.
-Inputs from subject-matter experts and experienced professionals were incorporated to ensure comprehensive coverage of all major knowledge areas.
-As the items were reviewed and approved by experts in the field, it is assumed that the test effectively measures the knowledge level of farmers as intended.
+The content validity of the knowledge test was ensured through careful development and expert evaluation.
+The test items were constructed based on the relevant literature and practices related to fodder production and utilization.
+Inputs from subject-matter experts and experienced professionals were incorporated to ensure comprehensive coverage of all the major knowledge areas.
+As the items were reviewed and approved by experts in the field, it was assumed that the test effectively measured the knowledge level of farmers as intended.

 CONCLUSION